Wallhausen, Rhineland-Palatinate: Wine culture

 Wallhausen has significant activity in the wine business, including 226 hectares (558 acres) of vines as of 2007.
 This is one of the most active wine towns in the large Nahe wine-producing region.

-As of 2014, 11 firms are noted in the Wallhausen wine business directory; these include Weingut Eckes, Richard u Herman Datz, Weingut Rudolf Mindnich, Weingut Schmitt-Peitz, Alfred Barthelmeh, Edwin Schott, Paul Newmann, Ludwig Schild, Josef Puth, Weing Franz Jaeckel, and Alfred Wilbert.
+As of 2014, 11 firms are noted in the Wallhausen wine business directory; these include Weingut Eckes, Richard u Herman Datz, Weingut Rudolf Mindnich, Weingut Schmitt-Peitz, Alfred Barthelmeh, Edwin Schott, Paul Newmann, Ludwig Schild, Josef Puth, Weingut Franz Jaeckel, and Alfred Wilbert.